 The Drift Method

-Abstract: A useful technique to obtain bounds on the performance of algorithms for stochastic systems is to set the steady-state drift of an appropriately chosen Lyapunov function equal to zero.
-Over the last few years, several new mathematical tools have been introduced to make the technique broadly applicable to many regimes of interest, such as the heavy-traffic regime, the mean-field regime, and the small parameter regime.
-We will present an overview of these new tools, with an emphasis on applications to data centers, cloud computing systems, and reinforcement learning.
-Based on joint work with Atilla Eryilmaz and Siva Theja Maguluri on switch scheduling, joint work with Lei Ying on TD learning, and the work of Lei Ying on load balancing.
+Abstract: A useful technique to obtain bounds on the performance of algorithms for stochastic systems is by studying the drift of an appropriately chosen Lyapunov function.
+Over the last few years, several new mathematical tools have been introduced to make the technique broadly applicable to many regimes of interest, such as the heavy-traffic regime, the large-system regime, and the small parameter regime, and to many application domains including cloud computing and reinforcement learning.
+We will present an overview of these new tools, with an emphasis on applications to cloud computing systems and reinforcement learning.
+Based on joint work with Wentao Weng and Xingyu Zhou on load balancing and joint work with Semih Cayci, Siddhartha Satpathi and Niao He on reinforcement learning.

 Richard Combes, Centrale-Supelec